apache/incubator-heron/website/content/docs/operators/deployment/schedulers/aurora.md

 ## How Heron on Aurora Works

 Aurora doesn't have a Heron scheduler *per se*.
-Instead, when a topology is submitted to Heron, `heron` cli interacts with Aurora to automatically stand up all the [components](../../../../concepts/architecture) necessary to [manage topologies](../../../heron-cli).
+Instead, when a topology is submitted to Heron, `heron` cli interacts with Aurora to automatically deploy all the [components](../../../../concepts/architecture) necessary to [manage topologies](../../../heron-cli).